 God Sends Encouragement

-Unlike Old Testament religion, Christianity is not just a set of rules, a religious or social pattern.
-It is believing the truth about Jesus Christ, knowing how to have a personal relationship with Him, and then learning (as a disciple) how to live a new life with Him.
-While family tradition and church cultures may be helpful, it is essential for every generation to check what they believe against the Apostles' teaching.
-A hunger to do this indicates spiritual health (like a baby who eagerly drinks its milk).
+In our age, with so many ‘spiritual voices’ around us, we also will go astray, misinterpreting the Old Testament and misunderstanding the gospel of what Jesus said and did.
+We need apostolic teaching (Acts 2:42) to define godly belief and behaviour.
+While family tradition and church cultures may be helpful, every generation must check what they believe against the Apostles' teaching.
+A hunger to do this indicates spiritual health, like a baby who eagerly drinks its milk (2 Peter 2:2).
 That is especially true when working away from home, feeling alone or experiencing opposition because you love Jesus.
-You may feel distant, but like Peter's original letters, God has carefully arranged for His Word to reach you where you are.
-By trusting what He says, you can stay close to Him.
+You may feel distant, but like Peter's original letters, God has carefully arranged for His Word to reach you where you are – urging you to trust His love and stay close to Him, and teaching you how to live to please Him.
+Let this apostolic letter help you live confidently as His precious person, wherever you may be today.
+In that way you will be a light in a confused world where flickering lights promise what they can never fulfil, and darkness futilely threatens to extinguish eternal truth.

 © Dr Paul Adams